Water injection (engine): Use in aircraft

 Water injection has been used in both reciprocating and turbine aircraft engines.
 In a reciprocating engine, the use of water injection, also called anti-detonation injection or ADI, is used to prevent engine knocking also known as "detonation".
 Commonly found on large radial engines with pressure carburetors, it is a mixture of water and alcohol injected into the carburetor at high power settings.
-When using a rich mixture, the engine runs cooler, but cannot reach maximum power, and a leaner mixture means detonation is likely.
-With the use of ADI, the injected water and alcohol (which is mixed with the water to prevent it from becoming ice) absorbs the excess heat to prevent detonation while still allowing for a leaner and more powerful mixture.
-Notable engine with water fuel injection: BMW 801, Daimler-Benz DB 605, Junkers Jumo 213, Pratt & Whitney Double Wasp.
+When using a rich mixture, the engine runs cooler but cannot reach maximum power, and a leaner mixture means detonation is likely.
+With the use of ADI, the injected water and alcohol absorb the excess heat to prevent detonation while still allowing for a leaner and more powerful mixture.
+Notable engines with water fuel injection include BMW 801, Daimler-Benz DB 605, Junkers Jumo 213, Pratt & Whitney R-2800 Double Wasp.

 When used in a turbine engine, the effects are similar, except that preventing detonation is normally not the primary goal.
-Water is normally injected either at the compressor inlet or in the diffuser just before the combustion chambers.
+Water is normally injected either at the compressor inlet or in the diffuser just before the combustion chamber.
 Adding water increases the mass being accelerated out of the engine, increasing thrust; and it also serves to cool the turbines.
 Since temperature is normally the limiting factor in turbine engine performance at low altitudes, the cooling effect lets the engine run at higher RPM with more fuel injected and more thrust created without overheating.

 Prior to the widespread adoption of afterburning engines, some first-generation jet fighters used water injection to provide a moderate boost in performance.
 For example, the late-model variant of the Lockheed F-80 Shooting Star, the F-80C, used water injection on its Allison J33-A-35 engine.
 Water injection increased thrust from 4600 to 5400 lbf, a 17% thrust increase (at sea level).

 Early versions of the Boeing 707 fitted with Pratt & Whitney JT3C turbojets used water injection for extra takeoff power, as did Boeing 747-100 and 200 aircraft fitted with Pratt & Whitney JT9D-3AW and -7AW turbofans; this system was not included in later versions fitted with more powerful engines.
-The BAC One-Eleven airliner also used water injection for its Rolls-Royce Spey turbofan engines.
-Filling the tanks with jet fuel instead of water led to the Paninternational Flight 112 crash.
+The BAC One-Eleven airliner used water injection for its Rolls-Royce Spey turbofan engines.
+Filling the tanks with jet fuel instead of water led to the 1971 Paninternational Flight 112 crash.
 In 1978, Olympic Airways Flight 411 had to abort and return to its take-off airport due to a failure of the water injection system or its processes.